rfabbri/pd-macambira/externals/bbogart/gphoto/README.txt

 Put the binary in your extra folder.
 Put the helpfile in your 5.reference folder.

 TODO:
-* Add a getConfigDetail function to get the range, step, etc info on each config name.
+* Add a function to wrap gp_error results, and set busy to 0.
 * Add getFile and getFiles functions for PTP file transfer functionality.